herewegoblueno/beagle/README.md

 **You can get a MacOX build for it in the "Releases" section of this Github Repo!**

-By the way, were was our team banner!
+By the way, here was our team banner!

 <img src="./readme_stuff/team_banner.jpg" height=300 />